kimiyagr/computational-intelligence-class-9901/G08-Liquid-State-Machine/README.md

 ## Project Description:

-In this project, we intend to generate a neural network with the help of keras and tensorflow libraries that can predict the time-price series of different stocks in the Nasdaq market.
-This project uses Python programming language and jupyter notebook tool.
+In this project, we intend to generate a LSTM neural network with the help of keras and tensorflow libraries that can predict the time-price series of stocks in the Nasdaq market.

 ## what is LSTM in deep learning?